Simon Rolfes: International career

 Rolfes made his international debut for Germany in a friendly against Denmark on 28 March 2007 in Duisburg.

 He was part of the German team that finished as runners-up at Euro 2008.
 Rolfes started in the quarter-finals against Portugal in Basel, which Germany won 3–2, and started the semi-finals against Turkey, also in Basel, which they also won 3–2.
 Rolfes scored his first goal on 6 September 2008 in a 2010 World Cup qualifier, a 6–0 win against Liechtenstein.
 Rolfes was set to be called up to German squad for the 2010 FIFA World Cup, but he got injured and missed the competition and more than ten first games of the 2010–11 season for the "Werkself".

 Personal life

 Rolfes married his wife, Jenny on 12 June 2009.
-The couple has three daughters: Livia-Marie (born 24 May 2010), Victoria Amelie (born 27 November 2012) and Charlotte Sophie (born 17 July 2015).
+They have three daughters.